Doc077/melonly-php/README.md

 $ npm install
 ```

-Melonly is available to download from the [official site](https://melonly.dev).
+Melonly is also available to download from the [official site](https://melonly.dev).

 ## Application Development